Want to send emails to groups of people from your Gmail account?

 Let’s say you have an email group with lots of members.

 You’ve sent an email to the group, but some of them didn’t respond.

 What do you do now?

 You send a follow-up email reminding them to respond, right?

-But remember, as you’ve sent the email to a group, you can’t simply click Reply to remind a specific member to respond.
+But remember, you’ve sent the email to a group, so you can’t simply click Reply to remind a specific member to respond.